zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

 - You are signed in to Oracle Cloud Infrastructure.

 ## **STEP 1**: Create and apply a stack in Resource Manager

+*If you are working in the LiveLabs tenancy, you can skip this step and proceed to STEP 2*.

 1. Download [livelabs-db19installed-0421.zip](https://apexapps-stage.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=667) to a directory on your local computer.
 This ZIP file contains the terraform script.